 If you ever wanted to buy them, I am pretty sure you have asked this question at least once.
 It could have been a random passing thought, or if you’re like me, you must have asked one of your buddies.
-Do boot dryers work?
-The response I received back then was not wholly satisfactory if I’m honest.
+Do boot dryers really work?

 This post will help you understand this topic better.
 I will be elaborating on the types of dryers, and how efficient they are.

 Most boot dryers work by the principle of thermal convection.
 The air at room temperature is sucked in and transferred through the vents.
 This air is warmed up to get rid of moisture in the boot, garment or accessory.

 There are four types of boot dryers you can choose from.
 And almost all of them use the same principle, except for the UV dryer.
 The four categories, along with the pros and cons, are explained below.

 These are the dryers that produce the fastest results among all the boot dryers.
 These machines have built-in fans that transfer the air into the shoes or the garment to be dried.

 Their best feature is undeniably their speedy drying.
 However, the drawback of these dryers is the noise.
 The fans make use of a motor to run, which produces a small amount of noise.